Constraint of the MINERvA Medium Energy Neutrino Flux using Neutrino-Electron Elastic Scattering: Event Reconstruction and Selection

 To ensure that there are no visible particles in the event other than the electron, energy outside of the shower reconstruction cone but within 5 cm of the cone's outer shell is summed and required to be less than 120 MeV for electron candidates with energy below 7 GeV or less than $7.8 E_e + 65.2$ MeV otherwise, where $E_e$ is the reconstructed energy of the electron in GeV.

 Overlapping particles may also be reconstructed as part of the electron shower itself.
-The upstream portion of these events is typically wider than that of a single electron; electron candidates are therefore required to have an RMS width less than 20 cm in the upstream third of the shower.
-A cut is also made on the maximum RMS of the transverse distance between clusters in the shower and the shower axis, calculated separately for X, U and V-view clusters.
+The upstream portion of these events is typically wider than that of a single electron; electron candidates are therefore required to have an transverse residual RMS less than 20 mm in the upstream third of the shower.
+A cut is further made on the transverse residual RMS over the full shower, calculated separately for X, U and V-view clusters.
 The maximum of these three RMS values is required to be less than 65 mm.
 The longitudinal energy profile of the shower is also required to be consistent with that of a single electromagnetic particle.

 Because \minerva~ detector planes are arrayed in an XUXV pattern, approximately 50\% of the electron shower's energy is deposited in X planes, and 25\% each in U and V planes.
 This is not necessarily the case for showers involving multiple particles, which will usually overlap the electron candidate in some views and not in others.
 To further reduce these events, two quantities are constructed: